 See below for more information and/or contact our friendly course consultants on 1300 887 991.

-You are eligible for a VET Student Loan if you:
+To apply for a VET Student Loan you must meet:

 To apply for a VET Student Loan, you will need to complete an online Electronic Commonwealth Assistance Form (eCAF) and will require your tax file number (TFN).